-A. A. Donohue, Rhys Carpenter Professor of Classical and Near Eastern Archaeology, Chair, and Graduate Advisor
+A. A. Donohue, Rhys Carpenter Professor of Classical and Near Eastern Archaeology, Chair, and Director of Graduate Studies in Classical and Near Eastern Archaeology

 A.A.
 Donohue's research focusses on the history and historiography of classical art.
 She teaches courses on the art, archaeology, and culture of ancient Greece and Rome and their influence on Western culture, including courses on conceptions of the natural and social world, conceptions of the body, and warfare.

-Office hours: Tuesday 2-3pm, Wednesday 1-2pm, and by appointment
+Office hours: Tuesday and Wednesday, 1-2; and by appointment

 (Thomas 233, 610-526-5345)